classborke09/OpenSuse-Tumbleweed-installation-and-documents./README.md

 *** The system will be halted.
 Press any key …
 </pre>

 * You might be encounted this issue when decrypt drive with tpm2, this [link](https://github.com/openSUSE/sdbootutil/issues/308) will explain why.
-TLDR, make sure file measure-pcr-prediction present in both /var/lib/sdbootutil/ and /boot/efi/EFI/systemd/ .
+TLDR, make sure file **measure-pcr-prediction** is present in both **/var/lib/sdbootutil/** and **/boot/efi/EFI/systemd/** .
 If not, use this command with root:
 ```
 sdbootutil update-predictions --measure-pcr
 ```